euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 ---------------------------------

 To present a non-trivial example, we refere to Tkinter, one of the most popular GUI frameworks for Python.
 There has already been an approach to make Tkinter available in Jython, namely jTkinter – see [JTK]_.
-However the last update to the project was in 2000, so it is rather outdated by now and must be considered inactive.
+However, the last update to the project was in 2000, so it is rather outdated by now and must be considered inactive.

 Since release alpha.2.1, JyNI has been tested successfully on basic Tkinter code.
 We load Tkinter from the place where it is usually installed on Linux: